thanpolas/univ3prices/README.md

 -   [Calculate price based on the sqrtPrice Value][sqrtprice].
 -   [Calculate price based on the current tick Value][tickprice].
 -   [Calculate amounts of tokens (reserves) for the current tick of a pool][reserves].
+-   [Tick Math functions for converting tick to sqrt and vice versa][tick-math].
 -   [Provide utility functions to work with Uniswap V3][utilities].
 -   [Various constants to work with Uniswap V3][constants].